nyu-pl-fa18/class07/README.md

 ##### Pattern Guards

-One restriction of patterns in OCaml is that a variable pattern `x` is only allowed to occur once in a compound pattern.
-So if we translate our implementation of `removeDuplicates` from Scheme to OCaml:
+One restriction of patterns in OCaml is that a variable pattern `x` is only allowed to occur at most once in a compound pattern.
+For instance, lets look at the following literal translation of our implementation of `removeDuplicates` from Scheme to OCaml:

 ```ocaml
 let rec removeDuplicates = function